 - If you go off the shuttle at Plaça Catalunya take the yellow (L4) underground line from “Urquinaona” direction to La Pau to “Bogatell” and from there is 6 min walking to the hotel.
 The journey takes 30 minutes and there is a shuttle every 5-10 minutes. https://goo.gl/maps/s44p4mu5nUn

 - From H10 Marina hotel to the CRG: - To walk from the hotel to CRG - It is a 15 min walk - Or you can pick bus V21 (direction Playa Maritim) which will stop in front of the CRG.
 In order to take a bus or metro you can either buy ticket T-10 (costs 10,20 euros) which you can use for 10 rides (it is valid for bus and metro).
 Or you can buy an individual ticket (directly at the bus driver or at the metro stations).
 Other information

-The following trainers will be present at the Bootcamp.
+The following trainers were present at the Bootcamp.